rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Taxation Characterized.md

 1. *Fiscal Adequacy*.
 Taxes collected by the government shall be sufficient to meet the demand for public expenditures.
 2. *Administrative Feasibility*.
 Tax shall be capable of convenient, just, and effective administration.
 3. *Theoretical Justice*.
 Tax is imposed with equity and certainty, and must consider the taxpayer’s ability to pay and benefits received.
 This is consonance with the progressive system of taxation, which in itself is a Constitutional Limitation.
-Also read: [[./Uniformity and Progressive System of Taxation|Uniformity and Progressive System of Taxation]].
+Also read: [[Uniformity and Progressive System of Taxation|Uniformity and Progressive System of Taxation]].

 Further reading: [Principles of a Sound Tax System, by DELA PEÑA, Mark Angelo S. (2019)](https://www.projectjurisprudence.com/2019/12/principles-of-sound-tax-system.html)